Fallen (2016 film)

-Fallen is a 2016 American romantic fantasy drama film directed by Scott Hicks, based on Lauren Kate’s 2009 novel of same name.
+Fallen is a 2016 romantic fantasy drama film directed by Scott Hicks.
+It is based on the 2009 novel of same name by Lauren Kate.
 The film stars Addison Timlin, Jeremy Irvine, Harrison Gilbertson, and Joely Richardson.

 The film was released on November 10, 2016 in certain countries including Malaysia, Philippines and Singapore by Lotus Entertainment.
-It released to theaters in the United States on September 22, 2017, by Relativity Media.
+Released to theaters in the United States on September 22, 2017, by Relativity Media, the film was a critical and commercial failure.

 Plot

-Lucinda Luce Price is sent to Sword and Cross Academy for troubled young teens after she is blamed for the death of a boy named Trevor who perishes in a fire started by mysterious shadows that Luce sees after kissing him.
+Lucinda "Luce" Price is sent to Sword and Cross Academy for troubled young teens after she is blamed for the death of a boy named Trevor who perishes in a fire started by mysterious shadows that Luce sees after kissing him.
 Luce feels cursed, blaming herself for Trevor’s death.

 Upon arriving at her new school, Luce meets various students, including Cameron “Cam” Briel, who has taken an interest in her; Arriane Alter, who takes Luce under her wing; Molly Zane, who harasses Luce; Pennyweather "Penn” Van Syckle-Lockwood, who befriends Luce; and Daniel Grigori, a brooding boy to whom Luce is instantly attracted.
 She also meets Miss Sophia, a religious studies teacher.
 During a session, the school psychiatrist tells Lucinda she can leave if she takes antipsychotics.

 During detention, picking up trash, Luce is almost crushed by a falling statue of an avenging angel.
 Later, Cam flirts with Luce before inviting her to a party in the woods.
 At the party, Luce is attracted to Cam, but can not shake the feeling of a deep and unusual connection to Daniel, despite his attempts to brush her off.
 Molly shows up and proceeds to harass and almost kill Luce before Arriane intervenes.
 As Luce leaves, she sees the “shadows” again.

 Luce overhears Miss Sophia telling Daniel that Cam may have been behind the angel statue almost falling on Luce.
 She expresses fear for Luce because she is unbaptized.
 The two realize that Luce is listening to them, and Daniel follows Luce outside.
 They walk together and he admits that during class he was working on a graphic novel.
 In the story a boy and a girl are in love with each other, but are cursed such that each time they kiss, the girl dies; she then reincarnates, meets the boy (who never ages or changes) 17 years later, and they fall in love and kiss again, only for the cycle to repeat endlessly every 17 years.